Jonas-Materna/firm_structure/README.md

-# firm_structure: Strategic Fragmentation Around Regulatory Thresholds
+# firm_structure: Firm Restructuring at Regulatory Thresholds

-This repository contains the replication package for the paper *Strategic Fragmentation Around Regulatory Thresholds*.
+This repository contains the replication package for the paper *Firm Restructuring at Regulatory Thresholds*.
 The study investigates whether threshold-based regulation leads to more fragmented firm structures.

 ---